multifreded/hv20/day24/README.md

 '0xa114843de120e14cea06ea749cd8e8035080d53c16d1a6884eb28a0278a8fa4'
 ```

-… and the resulting data was implanted into the decryption program:
+… and the resulting data is implanted into the decryption program …

 ```c
 …